VishalThapaliya/javascript-ecommerce/README.md

     5. Create profile update api in backend
     6. Create isAuth in utils.js and use in update profile
     7. implement sign out

+26. Checkout Wizard
+    1. Create CheckoutSteps.js
+    2. Create div elements for step 1 to step 4
+    3. Create redirectUser() in utils.js in Frontend
+    4. Copy profile screen and as shipping screen
+    5. Use CheckoutStep
+    6. Define getShipping and setShipping
+    7. Copy shipping screen and as payment screen
+    8. Define getPayment and setPayment
+    9. redirect user to PlaceOrder.js